Christian Heart Counseling

 There some aspects of telepsychology that are different from in-person appointments that we want to make you aware of:

 Confidentiality concerns.
 Depending upon your living situation, there may be the potential for other people to overhear sessions if you are not in a private place during the session.
 It is important for you to make sure you find a private place your video appointment, and that you will not be interrupted.
 You should be in a room that is private, where other people are not present and cannot overhear our conversation.
-While it would be theoretically possible for me to record your video appointment, we would never do this, and also the service that we use for these appointments, (name of platform), does not permit recording.
-It is also possible, although not likely, that other people might be able to get access to our private conversation. (name of platform) has security professionals who look out for us. (name of platform) uses an encrypted connection to reduce the risk of others somehow “hacking in” to our discussion.
+While it would be theoretically possible for me to record your video appointment, we would never do this, and also the service that we use for these appointments, Our system does not permit recording.
+It is also possible, although not likely, that other people might be able to get access to our private conversation.
+Our system has security professionals who look out for us.
+Our system uses an encrypted connection to reduce the risk of others somehow “hacking in” to our discussion.

 Technology concerns.
 There are ways that technology issues might impact telepsychology.
 The main concern is if one of us has a computer or connection problem during the appointment.
 If we lose the connection, you can call your therapist on their cell phone or, or they will use the number that you have provided to contact you.
 If we are unable to re-establish the connection, we will either continue by phone or will end the video appointment.
 You will not be billed for time when there is a dropped connection.